gdsclpu/articles/articles/Learn TensorFlow for Machine Learning.md

 Even if you have no prior experience in machine learning or Python, don't worry!
 This guide will cover the basics in a beginner-friendly manner, ensuring that you can follow along and grasp the concepts effectively.

 Now that we know what TensorFlow is and who can benefit from learning it, let's dive into the different aspects of this powerful platform.
-In the upcoming sections, we will cover topics such as multidimensional-array based numeric computation, GPU and distributed processing, automatic differentiation, model construction, training, and export, and more.
+In the upcoming sections, we will cover topics such as multidimensional-array-based numeric computation, GPU and distributed processing, automatic differentiation, model construction, training, export, and more.

 By the end of this guide, you will have a good understanding of the fundamentals of TensorFlow and be equipped to start your journey into the exciting world of machine learning.
 So, let's get started and explore the wonders of TensorFlow together!